Welcome to Access-a-Ride

 Guests are welcome and will be charged the applicable fare.
 Any request for more than one guest, including children, is on a “space available” basis.
 Children under the age of six do travel free of charge and must be accompanied by an adult.

-Carry-on packages are limited to three (3) grocery bags or similar-sized packages, regardless of whether the operator assists in loading the bags on and off the vehicle.
-Operators may help a passenger carry three (3) packages on and off the vehicle from the same sidewalk or waiting area where the passenger boards and gets off the vehicle.
-Packages should weigh no more than twenty (20) pounds each.
+Customers are limited to three (3) grocery bags or similar-sized packages (no heavier than 20 lbs. each).
+Operators may help a customer carry three (3) packages on and off the vehicle from the same sidewalk or waiting area where the customer boards and gets off the vehicle.
+If you need to transport more than 3 items, please consider using our Food Service Delivery program.

-Passengers may use a personal two-wheel grocery caddy to carry more than three (3) twenty-pound bags.
-However, the customer is required to maneuver his or her own caddy.
+Customers may use a personal folding grocery caddy to carry more than three (3) twenty-pound bags.
+Any other type of caddy will not be transported.
+The customer is required to maneuver his or her own caddy.
 Operators will secure the caddy in the vehicle.
-You are not permitted to bring grocery store carts on board Access-a-Ride vehicles.
+Please note: Grocery store carts are not permitted on board Access-a-Ride vehicles.

 Tips for Scheduling Service

-- Be sure to allow plenty of time to finish your appointment in order to meet the vehicle at your scheduled return trip pickup window
+- Allow plenty of time to finish an appointment in order to meet the vehicle at the scheduled return trip pickup window

-- Be aware of opening and closing times at your destination to avoid waiting outside the building before or after business hours
+- Know the opening and closing times at the destination to avoid waiting outside the building before or after business hours

-- Allow adequate travel time while using public transportation to reach your destination
+- Allow adequate travel time while using public transportation to reach the destination

-- Allow extra time for the pick-up and drop-off of other passengers before reaching your destination
+- Allow extra time for the pick-up and drop-off of other customers before reaching the destination

 - Allow for traffic conditions and weather delays